openwebdocs/metrics/README.md

 You can gather the following metrics:

 - `npm run metric-merged-prs <repo> <year>` to show the number of merged PRs per PR author for a repository.
 The year filter is optional.
+- `npm run metric-reviewers <repo> <year> <cohort>` to show the number reviews for a repository.
+The year filter is optional.
+The cohort filter is optional and can be used to only take into account reviews performed on PRs authored by non-maintainers ("community PRs").

 ## Working with large file storage (Git LFS)